conhugh/RoSSO/README.md

 patrol_problem.py contains the definition of the PatrolProblem class.
 Notable methods contained within this class include initialize() which initializes various parameters based on the values provided in the .json file, compute_loss_and_gradient() which utilizes JAX's reverse-mode autodiff functionality to compute loss and gradient values for the various objective functions implemented in strat_comp.py, and cnvg_check() which keeps track of a moving average for determining convergence to the specified radius.

 #### metric_tracker.py:
-metric_tracker.py defines the MetricTracker class, which implements some common "overhead" infrastructure which is needed when tracking any metric throughout an optimization process.
-The functions defining each individual metric are implemented within metric_definitions.py.
-Using MetricTracker objects to track quantities of interest during optimization runs avoids cluttering the code within the main optimization loop, found in strat_opt.py.
+metric_tracker.py defines the MetricTracker class, which provides infrastructure for handling typical "overhead" tasks involved in tracking any metric of interest throughout the iterative strategy optimization process.
+Using MetricTracker objects streamlines the process of defining new metrics and selecting metrics to track during a given computational study.
+This approach also allows for cleaner code in the main optimization loop (found in strat_opt.py).
 See the section "Adding a New Metric" below for additional details.

 #### metric_definitions.py:
 metric_definitions.py is a module which is used to define new functions that compute quantities of interest (i.e., "metrics") that can be tracked during the optimization process.
 These functions are given names via the keys in the "METRICS_REGISTRY".
 These names can then be listed within a problem specification JSON file to specify which metrics shall be tracked.